Skip to content

 1. Client registration - MCP clients register with the MCP Authorization Server using a redirect URI as their identifier, via dynamic client registration

-2. Authorization request - Clients initiate OAuth 2.1 flows, redirecting users for authentication through their configured identity provider
+2. Authorization request - Clients initiate OAuth 2.1 flows.
+When Enforce SSO is on (the default), users authenticate through their configured identity provider.
+When Enforce SSO is off, the flow skips user authentication

-3. Policy evaluation - Aembit evaluates Access Policies, including trust provider attestation and access conditions
+3. Policy evaluation - Aembit evaluates Access Policies, including access conditions.
+When Enforce SSO is on, Trust Provider attestation also applies

 4. Token issuance - On successful authorization, the server issues access tokens for use with MCP servers using the OIDC ID Token Credential Provider